-The program offers evidence-based approach to diagnosis and treatment planning as well as the didactic courses such as Biomechanics and Growth and Development.
-Residents are expected to actively participate by presenting cases in diagnostic presentations, seminars, and literature review.
+The program offers an evidence-based approach to diagnosis and treatment planning as well as didactic courses such as Biomechanics and Growth and Development.
+Residents are expected to actively participate by presenting cases in diagnostic presentations, seminars and literature review.
 Clinical evaluation by OSCE is one of the unique quantitative evaluation methods used in the program.

-Under the guidance of the research program director, residents develop a research project and are expected to present their research at the meeting (AAO, IADR, AADR etc.,).
+Under the guidance of the research program director, residents develop a research project and are expected to present their research at meetings (AAO, IADR, AADR etc.,).
 Residents are also required to publish their manuscript to a refereed journal by graduation.
-This process promotes creative thinking, critical analysis, and teaches residents to recognize the importance of evidence-based knowledge.
-Residences are provided with experience in biomedical sciences, scientific methodology, and research techniques so they may develop an appreciation for the biological and scientific aspects of orthodontics.
+This process promotes creative thinking and critical analysis and teaches residents to recognize the importance of evidence-based knowledge.
+Residences are provided with experience in biomedical sciences, scientific methodology and research techniques so they may develop an appreciation for the biological and scientific aspects of orthodontics.

 Residents are required to participate in teaching predoctoral students for their orthodontic cases.
 Residents are also encouraged to serve diverse populations of patients, their communities, and the profession, and to advance the specialty of orthodontics by participating in teaching activities throughout their careers.